hpi-swa-teaching/SpreadSheetTool/README.md

 SqueakSheet is a spread sheet tool for the Smalltalk environment [Squeak](https://squeak.org/), mainly focusing on the following visions:
 - User-friendly UI;
 - Evaluate Smalltalk formulas in cells; and
-- Inspect dimensional objects in Squeak.
+- Inspect objects in Squeak.

 The development process was started in context of the Software Engineering course at HPI (University of Potsdam), by the team No. 10.